AlexeyPechnikov/gis-snippets/README.md

 For our science and industrial data processing we often need thousands of processing cores and Amazon cloud engine (AWS) is the great choice for us.
 This [AWS init script](aws) allows to create simultaniously cluster of Amazon EC2 instances with pre-configured Dask processing cluster and installled as geospatial and science processing libraries as PostgreSQL/PostGIS database engine.

- * ParaView Programmable Sources and Filters,
- * Fractality Index calculation by Gravity and DEM for density estimation,
- * Some well-known papers reproduced by spectral approach,
- * etc.